su-re-sh-75/Etarvgtc/Round-2.md

 <details>
 <summary>Debugging Instructions:</summary>
-Writing your own solution is not allowed.
+Writing your own solution / logic is not allowed.
 Perform the task given below by fixing the buggy code.
 Identify the logical errors in the code to get to the solution.
-Don't forget to select C++ in the IDE before submitting.
 </details><br>

 <h3>Problem Statement:</h3>